 The burning crosses could not break us.

-The dogs and fires hoses could not break us.
+The dogs and fire hoses could not break us.

 The knee on our necks could not break us.